 August 8, 2018

 On August 3rd, Westside Future Fund held its 14th #TransformWestsideSummit of the year.

-In attendance was Melissa Swindell, executive director of The Wren’s Nest that is located in West End and remains one of Atlanta’s oldest institutions.
+In attendance was Melissa Swindell, executive director of The Wren’s Nest, which is located in the West End and remains one of Atlanta’s oldest institutions.
 By preserving the heritage of African-American folklore through storytelling, tours, student publishing and the legacy of Joel Chandler Harris, the Wren’s Nest serves as a valued educational and cultural resource.

 Check out our Q&A with Melissa below to learn more about The Wren’s Nest’s plans to support the Westside community and how she sees the Summit helping her achieve her goals.

 What was your biggest takeaway from last Friday’s Summit?

 Who knew police officers were being offered affordable housing on the Westside?
 The success story from this initiative that impressed me most was the officers’ new perception of the neighborhoods on the Westside.
 APD officers reported that living in neighborhoods that were once “statistics” gave them a sense of community and respect for their neighbors and an insight into the neighborhood’s culture.
 What seems a simple concept, being respectful of your neighbor, has made a world – or rather a city – of difference in Atlanta’s Westside neighborhoods.
 While I’m sure there is still work to be done, this is a momentous first step to engaging in open communication and mutual respect.